Leucippe and Clitophon: Ephesus

 Meanwhile, back at the secluded hut a messenger from Thersander arrives to warn Sosthenes of the bailiffs coming to bring him to court.
 In fear, he jumps on his horse and makes for Smyrna, but forgets to lock the door.
 Leucippe escapes and runs to the temple of Artemis, where she throws her arms around the feet of the goddess.
 For free women to enter there the penalty is death, unless she is a virgin or a slave with a grievance against her master.
 And if the charge is proven she becomes a servant of the goddess, but otherwise returns to her master.

 Back at the agora, a messenger arrives for the high-priest, telling him that a beautiful foreign girl is claiming sanctuary at the temple.
 Sostratus and Clitophon are overjoyed, believing her to be Leucippe.
 The high priest gives surety to the magistrate to return Clitophon when summoned, and they all travel to the temple.
 When they arrive, Leucippe leaves the shrine and embraces her father.

 VIII.
 They re-enter the shrine, but Thersander arrives and accosts the high priest for releasing Clitophon from his bonds.
 He also demands the return of his slave girl Leucippe, calling her a harlot.
 Clitophon is enraged and picks a fight with Thersander, but has much the worst of it, and blood is spilt inside the sanctum.
 Unable to win his fight, Clitophon appeals to the high priest, who declares that Thersander's actions are sacrilegious.
 The crowd drag away Thersander, who yells out that Clitophon is already condemned to death and Leucippe's claim of virginity will be proven false in the grotto of the 'Pan pipes'.

 The high priest invites Clitophon and Leucippe to dinner.
-Clitophon tells him all of his adventures, except for the bit where he made love to Melite.
+Clitophon tells him all of his adventures, except for the bit where he had sex with Melite.
 He also defends Leucippe's actions to her father.
 The high priest explains Thersander's reference to the Pan pipes.
 Syrinx was a maiden thought to be equal to the gods in beauty.
 Pan pursued her into a thick wood, but she transformed herself into a bunch of reeds that blocked his path.
 Pan cut them down to find his beloved and only then realised that he had in fact killed her.
 Gathering the reeds up he cried over them and as he breathed on their ends they made a sweet sound.
 In memory of her Pan shut his new instrument in a cave.
 Later he gifted the spot to Artemis, on condition that only a pure maid could enter the grotto.
 If she is a real virgin a beautiful note will be played on the Pan pipes, and if not a groan is heard and after three days the priestess enters and finds the girl gone.